- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 When my family moved out of state, it was the Shores and Islands area along Lake Erie that I missed more than any location in the Buckeye State.
-And when we returned, the Marblehead Lighthouse was the first stop on the agenda.
+And when we returned, the Marblehead Lighthouse was the first stop on my agenda.

 When I want a quick getaway or need to relax, I’ll drive up to Lake Erie, find a place to sit, and listen to the waves crash on the shore while seagulls circle overhead.

-Some of the destinations I remember as a child are long-gone, but as an adult, I’ve found new attractions to love.
+Some of the destinations I remember as a child are long gone, but as an adult, I’ve found new attractions to love.

-Things to do in Sandusky, Ohio
+19 Things to Do in Sandusky Ohio

-Address: 125 Meigs St. Sandusky, Ohio 44870
+Address: 125 Meigs St., Sandusky, Ohio 44870

 The Merry-go-Round Museum is housed in what is believed to be the only round face post office in the United States.
 A perfect compliment to the collection, the design of the museum allows a full-size carousel to operate inside.
 A complimentary ride is offered with the cost of admission.